Physics-informed diffusion models in spectral space: Acknowledgments

 \section{Acknowledgments}

 This work has been partially funded by the National Science Foundation of China (NSFC) under grant number W2531010.
 Calculations (or parts of them) for this publication were performed on the HPC cluster PALMA II of the University of Münster, subsidised by the DFG (INST 211/667-1).
 Financial support from Swiss National Science Foundation Grant 10003723 is gratefully acknowledged.
-Moreover, we gratefully acknowledge the Cluster of Excellence EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+This work has also been supported by the Ministry of Culture and Science NRW as part of the Lamarr Fellow Network.
+Moreover, we gratefully acknowledge the Cluster of Excellence EXC 2044/2–390685587, Mathematics M\"unster: Dynamics-Geometry-Structure funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).

 { }